SHARE

 the best croissant in paris

-I have heard about Blé Sucré for a while but never made it there until this trip.
-It is very close to the Aligre market so you can stop here before or after.
+I had heard about Blé Sucré for a while but had never made it there until this trip.
+It is very close to the Aligre market so you can stop by before or after.
 The dough is sweeter than most croissants in Paris, but this makes it unique.
 I would love to try one warm, which I have yet to do.
-They sell out very early on a Saturday and had no plans to make more, so keep this in mind when scheduling your visit.
-A week day may be a better time to try this boulangerie.
+They sell out very early on a Saturday and have no plans to make more, so keep this in mind when scheduling your visit.
+A weekday may be a better time to try this boulangerie.

 the best croissant in paris